yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-azure.md

 - `private_link_service_connection_name` - provide a name for the private link connection from the private endpoint to the private link service.
 - `private_endpoint_name` - provide a name for the private endpoint.
-- `service_name` - the Service Name of the PSE, which you noted down when creating the PSE.
+- `pse_service_name` - the Service Name of the PSE, which you noted down when creating the PSE.
 - `resource_group_name` - the resource group in which the private endpoint will be created.
 - `subnet_name` - the name of the subnet in the resource group in which the private endpoint will be created.
 - `private_endpoint_vnet_name` - the name of the VNet where the private endpoint will be created.